-3.5 Deputy Headteacher
+3.5 Heads of Key Stage

-The Deputy Headteacher is responsible to their manager for the provision of safe working conditions for staff and students and in particular to:
+Each Head of Key Stage is responsible to their manager for the provision of safe working conditions for staff and students and in particular to:

-- 1. prepare reports on safety matters for the meeting of the Senior Leadership Team; - 2. ensure premises safety inspections of their designated areas are carried out and any hazards identified from those inspections are rectified; - 3. ensure that safety procedures are developed and adhered to for operations being carried out within their areas of responsibility; - 4. carry out or allocate the undertaking of risk assessments which include manual handling, COSHH, and ensure details are documented and appropriate action is carried out; - 5. ensure all accidents, incidents and near misses within the area of responsibility are recorded and investigated in line with the school policy; - ensure equipment, including personal protective equipment, is maintained in a safe condition and that any substances hazardous to health are stored in a safe place; - 7. identify staff development requirements with reference to health and safety; - 8. attend to defect reports and recommendations from the Headteacher, staff, Safety Representatives and the Health and Safety Co-ordinator; - 9. circulate publicity relating to safety matters to staff within their control.
+- 1. prepare reports on safety matters for the meeting of the Governing Body; - 2. ensure premises safety inspections of their designated areas are carried out and any hazards identified from those inspections are rectified; - 3. ensure that safety procedures are developed and adhered to for operations being carried out within their areas of responsibility; - 4. carry out or allocate the undertaking of risk assessments which include manual handling, COSHH, and ensure details are documented and appropriate action is carried out: - 5. ensure all accidents, incidents and near misses within the area of responsibility are recorded and investigated in line with the school policy; - 6. ensure equipment, including personal protective equipment, is maintained in a safe condition and that any substances hazardous to health are stored in a safe place; - 7. identify staff development requirements with reference to health and safety; - 8. attend to defect reports and recommendations from the Headteacher, staff, Safety Representatives and the Health and Safety Co-ordinator; - 9. circulate publicity relating to safety matters to staff within their control.